 LEGAL FRAMEWORK

+Post-Removal Order Detention for Over Six Months is Unreasonable, Unlawful, and Unconstitutional

 The Supreme Court has held, in the context of post-removal immigration detention, that if the “detention’s goal is no longer practically attainable,” detention becomes unreasonable and violates the detained person’s Fifth Amendment right to due process.
 Zadvydas, 533 U.S. at 690. “[I]f removal is not reasonably foreseeable, the court should hold continued detention unreasonable and no longer authorized by statute.”
 Id. at 699-700.